statgen/locuszoom/assets/docs/index.md

 Once defined, these values can be passed to the populate() method along with a selector to identify a div, like so:
 `const plot = LocusZoom.populate(selector_id, data_sources, layout);`

 The "classic" LocusZoom plot consists of two panels: a GWAS scatter plot on top, and a view of nearby genes in the region on bottom.
 See [simple GWAS template](simplest_template.html) for the code you will need to get started.
+This introduction describes the very broad outlines of the process, but additional guides are available that cover each piece in more detail.

+### Do you really need to write code?
+If your only goal is to generate a LocusZoom plot, we provide two "plot your own data" services that do not require writing any code at all:

+* [LocalZoom](https://statgen.github.io/localzoom/) - Generate plots from a tabix-indexed file, without uploading for a shared server.
+Good for sensitive data.
+* [my.locuszoom.org](https://my.locuszoom.org) - Upload your data to our server to create interactive, shareable plots plus summary information (such as a manhattan plot and list of top loci).
+The upload process will add annotations such as rsID and nearby genes of interest.

 ## What does LocusZoom.js provide?
 LocusZoom-style visualizations are widely used throughout the field of genetics, and this is by no means the only tool available for creating them.
 However, many existing tools only create a static image.
 LocusZoom.js was designed to power large data-exploration hubs such as PheWeb or the HuGeAMP family of knowledge portals: it can be used by websites that want to take full advantage of what the web browser has to offer.